CountChu/ChatGptAnswerPdf/chats/OP-TEE.Intel.0330.md

 **You:**

+guid: badc52f8-af4c-4b0d-884f-da8aa64f50da
 create_time: 2023-03-30 21:38:56
+Skip To Main Content
+Intel logo - Return to the home page
+PRODUCTS
+SUPPORT
+SOLUTIONS
+DEVELOPERS
+PARTNERS
+Sign In USA (ENGLISH)
+Search
+<
+Search Intel.com
+Developers
+Topics & Technologies
+Open Ecosystem
+Projects
+OP-TEE* for Intel® Architecture
+OP-TEE* for Intel® Architecture
+Overview	Solution: Two-Virtual Machines (VM)
+Overview
-Skip To Main Content Intel logo - Return to the home page PRODUCTS SUPPORT SOLUTIONS DEVELOPERS PARTNERS Sign In USA (ENGLISH) Search < Search Intel.com Developers Topics & Technologies Open Ecosystem Projects OP-TEE* for Intel® Architecture OP-TEE* for Intel® Architecture Overview	Solution: Two-Virtual Machines (VM) Overview This open source trusted execution environment implementation is originally based on Arm TrustZone* and maintained by Linaro*.
+This open source trusted execution environment implementation is originally based on Arm TrustZone* and maintained by Linaro*.

 OP-TEE* for Intel® Architecture is the hardware virtualization-based OP-TEE solution for x86 systems from Intel.
 It has a fully compatible design and maximum reuse of OP-TEE.
+It's a full environment including an operating system, services, and APIs that consist of the following:

+Operating system and kernel that:
+Supports virtual address space isolation and privilege isolation Works in event-driven model by request from the Rich Execution Environment (REE) Drivers for a Linux* kernel
+Libraries for client and trusted applications Hypervisor that uses Intel® Kernel Guard Technology (Intel® KGT), which Intel open sourced in 2015.
+Intel KGT
-It's a full environment including an operating system, services, and APIs that consist of the following:  Operating system and kernel that: Supports virtual address space isolation and privilege isolation Works in event-driven model by request from the Rich Execution Environment (REE) Drivers for a Linux* kernel Libraries for client and trusted applications Hypervisor that uses Intel® Kernel Guard Technology (Intel® KGT), which Intel open sourced in 2015.
-Intel KGT Solution: Two-Virtual Machines (VM)  Original equipment manufacturers (OEM) can develop their own rich operating system client applications and corresponding OP-TEE for Intel Architecture applications and services with the following setup:   One VM runs the OP-TEE operating system and trusted applications.
+Solution: Two-Virtual Machines (VM)

+Original equipment manufacturers (OEM) can develop their own rich operating system client applications and corresponding OP-TEE for Intel Architecture applications and services with the following setup:

+One VM runs the OP-TEE operating system and trusted applications.
 The other VM runs a rich operating system.
 Trusted applications are isolated with Intel® Virtualization Technology (Intel® VT) for IA-32, Intel® 64 and Intel® Architecture (Intel® VT-x).
 An x86 OP-TEE driver and virtual machine monitor (VMM) from Intel.
 A hypervisor (like Intel KGT) creates the two VMs for the rich and OP-TEE operating systems.

+Report an Issue

+Contact Us

-Report an Issue  Contact Us            a comparison of a rich execution environment to an op tee execution environment structures Figure 1.
-Stack of OP-TEE for Intel architecture  open at intel logo Explore the world of Intel’s open platform projects, contributions, community initiatives, and more at open.intel.com.
+a comparison of a rich execution environment to an op tee execution environment structures Figure 1.
+Stack of OP-TEE for Intel architecture

+open at intel logo
+Explore the world of Intel’s open platform projects, contributions, community initiatives, and more at open.intel.com.

 Company Overview Contact Intel Newsroom Investors Careers Corporate Responsibility Diversity & Inclusion Public Policy © Intel Corporation Terms of Use *Trademarks Cookies Privacy Supply Chain Transparency Site Map  Recycling Intel technologies may require enabled hardware, software or service activation. // No product or component can be absolutely secure. // Your costs and results may vary. // Performance varies by use, configuration and other factors. // See our complete legal Notices and Disclaimers. // Intel is committed to respecting human rights and avoiding complicity in human rights abuses.
 See Intel’s Global Human Rights Principles.
 Intel’s products and software are intended only to be used in applications that do not cause or contribute to a violation of an internationally recognized human right.

 Intel Footer Logo

 * * *